yazaroual/lodgify-movie-api-challenge/Feedback.md

 Running `docker-compose up` allowed me to reach Swagger for the `Movies API`, an authentication key is requeried.
 It will be added to the configuration file.

 Continuing my exploration, I looked at the docker-compose.yaml file to better understand what was made available for this environment.
-It pulls the `lodgify/movies-api:3`, checking on dockerhub I noticed that an update was available [lodgify/movies-api:4](https://hub.docker.com/layers/lodgify/movies-api/4/images/sha256-857bcefb757c46cf65b6b00bf5e0db51cc7d0f055f48bf6c8a7c08f6a461f263), it was not required to updated the movie api but that could be a nice upgrade for later.
+It pulls the `lodgify/movies-api:3`, checking on dockerhub I noticed that an update was available [lodgify/movies-api:4](https://hub.docker.com/layers/lodgify/movies-api/4/images/sha256-857bcefb757c46cf65b6b00bf5e0db51cc7d0f055f48bf6c8a7c08f6a461f263), it was not required to updated the `Movies API` but that could be a nice upgrade for later.
 The main difference seems to be the .NET version that goes from 6 to 8.
 The new image also provides better sample data.

 Openning the csproj shows that the `Cinema API` is already configured as a gRPC client.
 It's in .NET 3.1 and includes a `Controllers\` folder that cannot be found in the project directory.
 This will need to be created.
 A gRPC package is available `Grpc.AspNetCore` but I am wondering if it's not missing a Client specific package.
 To be tested.
 Disclaimer : I never had the chance to work with gRPC, this is the time then !

 Program.cs confirms that the Console logging is configured.

 Startup.cs confirms that the Database is configured and Controllers are declared.
 I just need to create them.
 There is no authentication configuration.